 While our case vindicated Ontarians’ right to be consulted on changes to environmental law, it did not reverse the Cap and Trade Cancellation Act, which rolled back the province’s relatively progressive climate targets, and allowed the government to replace them with a significantly weaker 2030 target.

 Young people are especially at risk when it comes to climate threats because these risks will increase in the coming years if greenhouse gas emissions are not reduced.
 It’s their lives and lives of everyone who comes after them that will be forced to bear the costs of climate inaction more than previous generations.
+Children and youth, and particularly Indigenous young people, are also more vulnerable to the physical and mental health impacts of climate change.

 That’s why seven young climate leaders, backed by Ecojustice, courageously stepped up to the plate in November 2019, launching a legal fight for a safe and healthy future — starting with a safe climate.